How to Prepare Homemade Bruschetta with Fresh Seasonal Tomatoes

 Olive oils are tricky to purchase because they are not always labeled fully so you don’t know exactly where the olives come from or when they were processed.
 Try to use the best you can afford.

 Some bruschetta recipes call for balsamic vinegar, others use red or white wine vinegar.
 There’s a huge difference between true traditional balsamic vinegar and the less expensive variety you can pick up in your supermarket.

-Since you are only adding a little vinegar in this recipe, I’d only use a traditional balsamic vinegar from Modena, Italy and stay away from the cheap stuff that may just be cheap white wine vinegar with coloring added to it.
+Since you are only adding a little vinegar in this recipe, I’d only use traditional balsamic vinegar from Modena, Italy, and stay away from the cheap stuff that may just be cheap white wine vinegar with coloring added to it.